Underworld (2003 film): Reception

+Accolades

+Home media

+Underworld was released on DVD and VHS on January 6, 2004 by Columbia TriStar Home Entertainment.

 Sequels and prequel

 A sequel, titled Underworld: Evolution, in which Marcus fully awakens, was released January 20, 2006.
 The prequel Underworld: Rise of the Lycans, which gives more detail about the creation of the Lycan species and Lucian's hatred, was released January 23, 2009.
 A second sequel, Underworld: Awakening, was released on January 20, 2012, and a third sequel, Underworld: Blood Wars, was released on January 6, 2017.

+Video game

+To coincide with the film's release, Sony Pictures commissioned video game developer Black Widow Games to develop a promotional tie-in mod for the video game Half-Life titled Underworld: Bloodline.
+The mod was available on Sony Pictures' official website until the end of 2007.
+An asymmetric multiplayer FPS, the game tasks players with choosing between Vampires and Lycans, engaging in objective-based combat across urban maps.
+Each faction features distinct classes, weapons, and movement abilities, while gameplay revolves around capturing or defending Hybrid NPCs across four maps, blending mechanics inspired by Half-Life's mods Counter-Strike and Vampire Slayer.
+It is the only officially licensed Half-Life mod tied to a Hollywood movie.